Below, you'll find answers to frequently asked questions about Online Payments in SimplePractice:

 To change your bank account:

-- Scroll down to Bank Details
+- Scroll down to Bank details

 - Click Change bank account